DaveyJH/ci-content/pp2/devtools/devtools.md

   unexpected results without error messages being displayed, this is an incredibly useful tool to get familiar with.

+### Coverage

+- OK, last section now.
+This is a great thing to include in your testing sections on your README.
+- It's also a great tool for reducing unnecessary code and I actually find it helps me test all possible situations.
+I'm sure I am not alone when I say that you can design something and then ask someone else to test it, the first thing they do is something you just hadn't considered would ever be done.
+- Coverage is enabled through the command palette of DevTools using Ctrl, Shift and P.
+- If you open the tab, your browser will ask you to refresh the page so it can 'record' all activity.
+This actually tests your CSS too so you might find you can trim that down a bit too.
+- It shows a bar that starts at 100%.
+As your code is used, it fills in.
+It is up to you to interact with your site to try and get that bar to 100%.
+- If you are struggling to find those last few lines, click the file in the coverage window and it will pop up in the sources tab with highlighted lines.
+  Any lines with red next to their number are yet to be tested.
+Hopefully, you know your code well enough that you can see what interactions you need to do to force the code to read these lines.
+- Ideally, you want to get that JavaScript bar to 0 'Unused Bytes'.
+That means all of your script is doing something and it is a great screen shot to add to your README.
+- Don't forget, you can use coverage, the debugger and your live console all at the same time.

+### Question Time

+Thanks everybody for attending, I really hope this has been helpful.
+All the live sites and source code are available in a ci-content repo on my profile.
+Feel free to resort back to it any time you need to.

+This has been a lot to take it, but hopefully it really helps you to understand your JavaScript better and makes you just a little more confident with your approach.
+Remember, code can't be broken so badly it can't be fixed...so get out there and break it!

+I am happy to answer any questions relating to the topics I have covered.
+If you have other queries relating to JavaScript I can try and help with those too.
+If you all stay quiet I know that I have either done a great job, you are all exhausted, or you are concerned that you are the only one with questions...well one the last note, you aren't!
+If you don't have questions about JavaScript you aren't pushing yourself hard enough with it.
+So please, I have un-muted everybody, let me hear your thoughts.

 ## Test/Review Content

 - [ ] intro